DiffPlace: A Conditional Diffusion Framework for Simultaneous VLSI Placement Beyond Sequential Paradigms: Related Works

 \subsection{Classical Placement Methods}

 Conventional placement approaches fall into three main categories: partitioning-based, stochastic optimization, and analytical methods.

-Partitioning-based techniques \cite{Roy2007, Khatkhate2004} recursively divide netlists and placement regions into manageable sub-problems.
+Partitioning-based techniques \cite{DBLP:journals/tcad/RoyAPM06, DBLP:conf/ispd/KhatkhateLAYOKM04} recursively divide netlists and placement regions into manageable sub-problems.
 Although computationally efficient and scalable to large designs, these methods often sacrifice global optimality for runtime performance, as decisions made at higher levels constrain subsequent optimizations.
 The hierarchical nature of these approaches fundamentally limits their ability to find globally optimal solutions, particularly for complex and highly connected designs.

-Stochastic optimization methods, particularly simulated annealing \cite{Kirkpatrick1983}, dominated placement in the 1980s and 1990s.
+Stochastic optimization methods, particularly simulated annealing \cite{DBLP:journals/tcasI/JiangWHYY23}, dominated placement in the years ago.
 These approaches perform random perturbations of placements guided by a gradually decreasing temperature parameter, enabling them to escape local minima.
-Although SA-based placers like TimberWolf \cite{Sechen1986} achieved high-quality results, their prohibitive runtime complexity made them impractical for modern IC designs with millions of components.
+Although SA-based placers like TimberWolf \cite{DBLP:conf/dac/SechenS86} achieved high-quality results, their prohibitive runtime complexity made them impractical for modern IC designs with millions of components.

-Subsequently, analytical methods emerged as the predominant approach, with force-directed techniques \cite{Viswanathan2007, Spindler2008} and non-linear optimizers \cite{Lu2015, Chen2006} showing significant promise.
+Subsequently, analytical methods emerged as the predominant approach, with force-directed techniques \cite{DBLP:conf/aspdac/ViswanathanPC07, DBLP:journals/tcad/SpindlerSJ08} and non-linear optimizers \cite{DBLP:conf/ispd/LuZKCC16, DBLP:conf/iccad/ChenJHCC06} showing significant promise.
 These approaches transform discrete placement problems into continuous optimization frameworks that can be solved with gradient-based methods.
-Recent advances, including DREAMPlace \cite{Lin2020}, which leverages GPU acceleration, and RePlAce \cite{Cheng2018}, which employs an electrostatics-based formulation with Nesterov's method, have further pushed the boundaries of analytical placement.
+Recent advances, including DREAMPlace \cite{DBLP:journals/tcad/LinJGLDRKP21}, which leverages GPU acceleration, and RePlAce \cite{DBLP:journals/tcad/ChengKKW19}, which employs an electrostatics-based formulation with Nesterov's method, have further pushed the boundaries of analytical placement.
 However, these methods invariably treat each design as an isolated problem, ignoring the knowledge from previous placements, a fundamental limitation that our work addresses.